Tag Archive for: test development

 Item writing (aka item authoring) is a science as well as an art, and if you have done it, you know just how challenging it can be!
 You are experts at what you do, and you want to make sure that your examinees are too.
 But it’s hard to write questions that are clear, reliable, unbiased, and differentiate on the thing you are trying to assess.
 Here are some tips.

-What is Item Authoring / Item Writing?
+What is Item Writing / Item Authoring ?

 Item authoring is the process of creating test questions.
-You most likely have seen “bad” test questions in your life, and know firsthand just how frustrating and confusing that can be.
+You have certainly seen “bad” test questions in your life, and know firsthand just how frustrating and confusing that can be.
 Fortunately, there is a lot of research in the field of psychometrics on how to write good questions, and also how to have other experts review them to ensure quality.
 It is best practice to make items go through a workflow, so that the test development process is similar to the software development process.

 Because items are the building blocks of tests, it is likely that the test items within your tests are the greatest threat to its overall validity and reliability.
 Here are some important tips in item authoring.
 Want deeper guidance?
 Check out our Item Writing Guide.